Is Cutting Out Dairy Good For You?

 Due to the many nutrients milk, cheese and yogurt offer, it’s not easy to replace these dairy products while maintaining a healthy dietary pattern.

-That’s because every serving of milk contains nine essential nutrients in a unique combination not naturally found in a comparable serving of many other foods.
+Every serving of milk contains 13 essential nutrients in a unique combination not naturally found in a comparable serving of many other foods.

-In fact, milk is the number one food source of nine essential nutrients for children and six essential nutrients for adults.
+In fact, milk is the No. 1 food source of 13 essential nutrients for children and six essential nutrients for adults.
 National dietary survey data (NHANES 2011-2014) shows on average that dairy foods (milk, cheese and yogurt) provide more than 50 percent of the calcium and vitamin D in the diets of Americans aged 2 and older, as well as approximately a quarter of the vitamin A, vitamin B12, phosphorus and riboflavin per day.

-One reason people may seek alternatives to milk is lactose intolerance.
+One reason people may may look to give up dairy is lactose intolerance.
 However, people with the condition can generally still enjoy certain dairy foods like lactose-free milk.
 The Dietary Guidelines recognizes that healthy eating patterns that include recommended amounts of dairy foods are associated with reduced risk of cardiovascular disease and Type 2 diabetes.
 Milk, cheese and yogurt also provide essential nutrients like protein and calcium, which is why it’s important to use simple strategies for keeping dairy foods in meal plans, such as trying lactose-free milk or eating yogurt with active cultures or hard cheeses.

 Some people may not realize they can’t easily replace the nutrients in dairy foods with other foods while staying within calorie limits.
 But eating milk, yogurt or cheese every day as part of a healthy eating pattern has a substantial nutritional payoff and doesn’t have to be boring.
 Check here for some creative ways to add dairy pizzazz to everyday meals and here for 12 healthful reasons to include dairy in your routine.